Click here to download and save the Spanish Property Market Report.

 The Tourism Link

 You might think that a report on Spain’s overseas property market doesn’t need to mention tourism but I think there is a close link.
 There are several categories of overseas buyers.
 Firstly, permanent residents and second home owners who don’t intend renting at all.
 But there are large and growing groups for whom the tourism numbers are very interesting.
 Some purchase buy-to-let investments, not for their own personal use at all.
 Then there are those who want the property to pay for itself, generating income by renting when there are absent.
 And then there are what I call accidental landlords.
 No intention of renting out when they purchased but changed their minds when they saw the potential.

 The fact is that Spain’s tourism statistics are nothing short of astonishing.
 At the very peak of the boom market pre-2008, the all-time record was 59m overseas visitors in one year.
-The detailed breakdown isn’t available yet but it has already been announced that the 2017 total is in excess of 82m.
-As an added bonus, Spain overtook the U.S. to become the second most visited country in the world, just behind France.
+The 2017 total was 81,786,363 and it would have been well over 82m but for the Catalan crisis.
+Compared with 2016 Cataluña lost 455,656 tourists in Q4, a sharp reversal of the first nine months of the year which were all up.
+Nevertheless, Spain still managed to overtake the U.S. and become the second most visited country in the world, just behind France.

 So, what does this have to do with the property market?
 Well, according to Ministry of Tourism research about 35% of this 82m+ will not have stayed in hotels.
 Some will have their own homes, or stay with family and friends, but that leaves a serious number of overseas visitors renting privately.